Duration

 Day 11.
 Say goodbye to the Tsaatan people as we mount our horses and return down the mountain to meet the vehicles.
 As we descend the mountain, the views of the valley and surrounding mountains are spectacular.
 This will be our last day of riding on this trip, so at the end of the day, we will celebrate and say goodbye to our horses and nomadic friends.

 Day 13.
 High mountain passes and spectacular views.
-As we navigate the high passes there are spectacular views of the valleys below.
-We are in no rush and you have the opportunity to stop and take short walks whilst enjoying the beautiful scenery before returning to Khatgal and picking up the paved road back to UB.
+As we navigate the high passes, there are spectacular views of the valleys below.
+We are in no rush, and you have the opportunity to stop and take short walks whilst taking in the views before returning to Khatgal and picking up the paved road back to UB.

 Day 14/15 The journey home.
 After such an incredible adventure to some beautiful remote places it is time to return to Ulaanbaatar.
 From Khatgal it is a 12.5 hour drive on paved roads and we will split this over two days, allowing us to enjoy our last few days in the country.
 Once back in Ulaanbaatar you have time to relax at our guesthouse or your hotel before meeting that evening in one of the capital’s bustling restaurants to celebrate our incredible journey together.
 Thank you for coming.